61soldiers/zeek/README.md

 <br/><br/><br/><br/>

 ## Installation

+**Pre-requisites** <br/>
+On windows you will need -> [Microsoft Visual C++ 2010 Redistributable Package (x86)](https://www.microsoft.com/en-us/download/details.aspx?id=26999) <br/>
+Rest of the pre-requisites will be automatically downloaded upon app launch

 *Tested only on windows | aimed at cross-platform compatibility*<br/>
 [Click to download windows installer](https://github.com/61soldiers/zeek/releases/download/0.1.0/Zeek.Setup.0.1.0.exe)

-**Note** <br/>
+## Note
 Downloading a track solely depends on whether said track is hosted on youtube or not.
 99% of the times the right track will be downloaded.
-Adding spotify playlists will only extract the first 100 songs.
+<br/>Adding spotify playlists will only extract the first 100 tracks.
 You will have to add the rest of the playlist manually using `Add track`

 ## Screenshot
 <img src="https://cdn.discordapp.com/attachments/680880287864848428/897880296475734026/unknown.png">